isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00b-requirements-and-process.md

 <span class="font-size:16px;">Singapore Citizens and Permanent Residents can return to Singapore without applying for entry under any SafeTravel Lane. </span>

-For Singapore Citizens and Permanent Residents returning to Singapore after utilising the Reciprocal Green Lane (RGL) to visit a RGL counterpart country/region, please refer [here](/rgl/returning) for measures that will be imposed on your return.
-No application is needed.
+<span class="font-size:16px;">For Singapore Citizens and Permanent Residents returning to Singapore after utilising the Reciprocal Green Lane (RGL) to visit a RGL counterpart country/region, please refer [here](/rgl/returning) for measures that will be imposed on your return.
+No application is needed.</span>

 ### 3. Pre-Departure to Singapore